VTrott/CommunityResourceMap/README.md

 5. Add contact information and location details
 6. Click "Add Place" to save

+### Importing Places from OpenStreetMap
+1. Navigate to the Places page
+2. Click "Import from Map" button
+3. Enter city and state (e.g., "Seattle", "WA")
+4. Select resource type (e.g., "Food Banks", "Healthcare")
+5. Click "Search for [resource type]"
+6. Select places you want to import
+7. Click "Import Selected" to add them to your database

 ### Searching Places
 1. Use the search form to filter by:
    - Name (partial match)